- Complete Guide

 But if we were using audio, here's another way to import the files.
 Note that the Windows file browser only allows selection of single items, but Macintosh allows multiple at a time.

 Arranging sequence patterns

-Items can be then moved around in the sequence area to adjust the order in which they are played, however order really doesn't matter in the case of shuffle.
+Items can be then moved around in the sequence area to adjust the order in which they are played, however in the case of shuffle, order doesn't matter.

-For Space, we are using 'Shuffle' so the sequence order does not matter, except for the first item, which we happen to always want playing first when the screensaver starts.
-We move our Earth image to the Item #1 position, and set our Video Sequence global settings.
+For Space, we placed everything in a very particular linear order.
+For your Space, you can match our order, or use 'Shuffle' so your sequence order does not matter, except for the first item, which we happen to always want playing first when the screensaver starts.
+As example, we move our Earth image to the Item #1 position, and set our Video Sequence settings.

 Setting grouped settings

-For Space, we have two looping movie animations, plus we wish all images to last about 15 seconds, neither which are the default settings.
-By re-sorting in List View, we can choose a single file format to affect.
+For Space, we use one longer movie twice with two differing in- and out-points to show two secitons of the movie's animations, plus we wish all images to last about 15 seconds, neither which are default settings.
+By re-sorting in List View, we can choose a single file-format to affect.
 Later, some items will be set different as we adjust them on an individual basis.